djangle/pdf-binder/README.md

 (that's the idea at least)

 ## Installation
 An executable file is included in /dist/curry.
 Copy this file to your computer if you wish to run it locally.
+(This doesn't work right now because of the way some files are referenced.)

 Maybe I should learn about deployment.

 ```bash
 /dist/curry/curry.exe